Kids can (and want) to make money too. We share how to make money as a kid with job ideas and easy ways to earn.

 One of the best ways to start is to ask your child to brainstorm ideas about what they like doing.

-Having a bit of a think first can help decide what side hustle they want to make money with.
+Doing this at first can help decide what side hustle they want to make money with, and if it’s actually feasible.

 Are you older and need money?
 Check out a few ideas on how to make money online UK edition.

 How can I make money fast as a kid?